SINoALICE: Manga adaptation

 A manga adaptation, illustrated by himiko, started serialization on the MangaUp! service in 2019.
 In July 2021, Square Enix announced they had licensed the manga for English publication.
 The manga ended with the release of its sixth volume on January 6, 2024.

+Film adaptation

+A film adaptation, SINoALICE: The Very Last Story, was released in Japanese theaters on February 23, 2024.
+Considered a "fan film" or "film for the fans", the film serves as an alternate story and ending for SINoALICE.
+The film was directed by Aoki Tact, written by Yoko Taro, and animated by ILCA.